Madinat Khalifa South: Transport

 Mowasalat is the official transport company in Qatar and serves the community through its operation of public bus routes.
 Madinat Khalifa South is served by three bus lines, all of which depart from Al Ghanim Bus Station.
 Route 55 has stops at Fereej Bin Omran and Madinat Khalifa South and a terminus at Madinat Khalifa Bus Stop near the Immigration Department, running at a frequency of every 30 minutes on all days of the week.
 Route 56 has stops at Rumeilah Hospital and Madinat Khalifa South and a terminus at New Al Gharrafa, also running at frequency of every 30 minutes on all days of the week.
-Route 156 has also has stops at Rumeilah Hospital and Madinat Khalifa South but has a terminus at Al Kharaitiyat Bus Station, and likewise runs at a frequency of every 30 minutes on all days of the week.
+Route 156 also has stops at Rumeilah Hospital and Madinat Khalifa South but has a terminus at Al Kharaitiyat Bus Station, and likewise runs at a frequency of every 30 minutes on all days of the week.

 Major roads that run through the district are Al Jazira Al Arabiya Street, Jassim Bin Hamad Street, 22 February Street, and Khalifa Street.

-Currently, the underground Madinat Khalifa Metro Station is under construction, having been launched during Phase 2A.
-Once completed, it will be part of Doha Metro's Green Line.
-It is located to the east from the Madinat Khalifa North Metro station.